 Portions of this research were based on articles by Ling et al. (2011), Lee et al. (2011) and Kim and Lennon (2013).
 Those researchers define consumer purchase intention as a customer's plan to buy goods or services.
 For Ramadani et al. (2014), purchase intention or interest in buying a consumer starts with analyzing information about a particular brand or product before deciding to buy a brand or product.
-In addition, purchase intention, evaluating all possible alternatives, and making purchasing decisions (Wang & Hu, 2009; Lee et al., 2011).
+In addition, purchase intention is influenced by the experience, preferences, and environment of consumers in gathering information, evaluating all possible alternatives, and making purchasing decisions (Wang & Hu, 2009; Lee et al., 2011).
 Therefore, when consumers take an interest in buying something or a particular product or brand, they have gone through certain evaluations of several possible alternatives (Ling et al., 2011; Permatasari & Kuswadi, 2017).